 In the Netflix and Amazon Prime era this has become a concept that’s come in for questioning.
 You can read the UK’s media regulator OFCOM’s recent research here.
 And you can download OFCOM’s 2018 paper here.

-In the next article, part three of this series (due to be published shortly), I’ll examine comments from the end of the century onwards – about radio producers and their audiences.
+In the next article, part three of this series, I examine comments from the end of the century onwards – about radio producers and their audiences.
 But let’s, for a while, go back in time to read some quotes from the first BBC directors – all men.